voutilad/sisu.io/content/posts/paysim.md

     "random" identities as needed.
     -   It effectively abstracts a 3rd party library ([jFairy](https://github.com/Devskiller/jfairy)) I'm currently using to generate "realistic" people and companies.
-    -   While jFair uses a different random number generator than the core of PaySim, it can take a seed and produce deterministic results, which is key to keeping PaySim reproducable.
+    -   While jFairy uses a different random number generator than the core of PaySim, it can take a seed and produce deterministic results, which is key to keeping PaySim reproducable.

 -   Constructors for actors get overhauled to optionally take a reference to an `Identity` implementation _OR_ will generate one if